Overalls: Beginnings

 The first evidence of overalls being mass-produced are those made by Levi Strauss and Jacob Davis in the 1890s.
-The first "jeans" they invented were actually "waist-high overalls", consisting of denim pants with suspenders attached with buttons, but without a bib.
+The first "jeans" they invented were actually "waist overalls", consisting of denim pants with suspenders attached with buttons, but without a bib.
 From the beginning, denim overalls were popular workers' garments due to their durability.
 In fact, Levi Strauss & Co.'s slogan in the 1880s-1890s was "Never Rip, Never Tear".

 In 1911, Harry David Lee made the first bib overalls, made of pants with pockets with a bib and straps over the shoulders.

 In 1927, Lee's developed a "hook-less fastener" and created "button-less" overalls.
 Zippers replaced buttons.
 Soon after, suspender buttons were traded in for belt loops to attach over-the-shoulder straps.

 The Overalls Movement of 1920

 In 1920, groups of "Overalls Clubs" formed around the United States.
 They took overalls as their symbol to protest the rising cost of clothing, and profiteering in the garment industry.